Industrial Economics, Incorporated

 RECENT PUBLICATIONS

-Gail has recently published in Estuaries and Coasts (Recovery of Salt Marsh Invertebrates and Modeling Coastal Marsh Restoration Benefits), Marine Ecology Progress Series, Marine Pollution Bulletin, Environmental Science & Technology, and Ecosphere.
+Gail has recently published in Estuaries and Coasts (Recovery of Salt Marsh Invertebrates and Modeling Coastal Marsh Restoration Benefits), Marine Ecology Progress Series, Marine Pollution Bulletin, Environmental Science & Technology, Ecosphere, Aquatic Ecosystem Health & Management, and Restoration Ecology.

 RECENT PRESENTATIONS